Notice of Construction

 Businesses and user groups in the area will receive a letter with construction dates and hours of work closer to the start of the project.

-For more information, read the Murray Street Bike Path Extension FAQ.
+Phase One of the Murray Street Bike Path Extension will:

-- create a safe, off-street route for recreational cyclists;
+- create a safe and accessible off-street route for recreational cyclists;

-- improve safety by improving visibility for cyclists, pedestrians, and drivers at entrances to Rocky Point Park and the off-leash dog park;
+- improve safety by improving visibility for cyclists, pedestrians, and drivers at the entrance to the off-leash dog park;

 - provide a new walkway into the PoMo Rotary Sk8 Park; and